asifdxtreme/chassis-apollo-example/README.md

 2. Configure chassis.yaml to use Apollo Configuration Server.
 3. Use Apollo to dynamically change configurations of chassis.
 4. Configure the QPS limit for microservices by using Apollo.
-5. Configure Fault tolerance for microservices by using Apollo.

 #### Quick start Apollo